AntVith/AntVith/README.md

 Magic

-Magic is what I thought coding/software engineering was because of the complex undertone associated with the role.
+Magic is what I thought coding/software engineering was because of the complex undertone associated with the field.

 After learning languages like JavaScript, Python, SQL, HTML, and CSS I now know what it takes to to build "things".